2.2 Summary of material accounting policies

 Where employees are rewarded using share-based payments, the fair value of employees' services is determined indirectly by reference to the fair value of the equity instruments granted.
 This fair value is appraised at the grant date and excludes the impact of non-market vesting conditions (for example profitability and sales growth targets and performance conditions).

-All share-based remuneration is ultimately recognized as an expense in profit or loss with a corresponding credit to equity.
+All share-based remuneration is ultimately recognised as an expense in profit or loss with a corresponding credit to equity.
 If vesting periods or other vesting conditions apply, the expense is allocated over the vesting period, based on the best available estimate of the number of share options expected to vest.

 Upon exercise of share options, the proceeds received, net of any directly attributable transaction costs, are allocated to share capital up to the nominal (or par) value of the shares issued with any excess being recorded as share premium.